© 2024 Valley Motorcycle Training INC. All rights reserved.

 6. Can I use my own motorcycle or scooter in the class?

-Yes but it must be a 350cc or smaller, with proof of current insurance and in good mechanical condition.
+Yes but it must meet 2 of 3 requirements, 525cc or less, unladen weight of 425lbs or less, 32" or less seat height.
+Current proof of insurance and be in good mechanical condition.

 7. How can I register for a class?